YanzhaoW/Dockerfiles/hdtv/readme.md

 ## Windows 11

 1. Make sure the docker desktop for Windows has been installed.
-To install it, please check [here](https://docs.docker.com/desktop/setup/install/windows-install/).
+To install it, please check out [this](https://docs.docker.com/desktop/setup/install/windows-install/).

 2. Make sure XMing has been installed.
-To install it, please check [here](https://sourceforge.net/projects/xming/).
+To install it, please check out [this](https://sourceforge.net/projects/xming/).

 3. Make sure the docker image has been downloaded and updated.
-To download or update it, open Windows 11 Powershell (MobaXTerm can be used for older Windows) and run:
+To download or update it, open the Windows 11 Powershell (MobaXTerm can be used for older Windows versions) and run:

    ```bash
    docker pull yanzhaowang/hdtv:fedora